 - The school is not following the IEP or 504 Plan

-- The child has an IEP, but the services they are getting are ineffective
+- The child has an IEP, but the services they are getting are ineffective services

 - The child needs “non-public” placement (private, specialized school at the school district’s expense) and the school has said no

 - The public school system is excluding a child from general education